TechLabs-Berlin/st22-beautify-berlin/blog.md

 <img src="/pred_screenshot.png" />
 </p>

 In the future, the project website could easily send requests to the API endpoint for predictions.
-The full details pertaining to deployment of the DL application is available in the personal github repository of the DL techie: https://github.com/allakulov/techlabs_flask_app
+The full details pertaining to deployment of the DL application are available in the personal github repository of the DL techie: https://github.com/allakulov/techlabs_flask_app

 ## Web development Track